chimericdream/worldofpannotia.com/src/equipment/armor/index.md

 _Shields:_ Shields do not affect a character's maximum Dexterity bonus.

 **Armor Check Penalty:** Any armor heavier than leather hurts a character's ability to use some skills.
-An armor check penalty number is the penalty that applies to Balance, Climb, Escape Artist, Hide, Jump, Move Silently, Sleight of Hand, and Tumble checks by a character wearing a certain kind of armor.
-Double the normal armor check penalty is applied to Swim checks.
+An armor check penalty number is the penalty that applies to {% skill_link balance %}, {% skill_link climb %}, {% skill_link escape-artist %}, {% skill_link hide %}, {% skill_link jump %}, {% skill_link move-silently %}, {% skill_link sleight-of-hand %}, and {% skill_link tumble %} checks by a character wearing a certain kind of armor.
+Double the normal armor check penalty is applied to {% skill_link swim %} checks.
 A character's encumbrance (the amount of gear carried, including armor) may also apply an armor check penalty.

 _Shields:_ If a character is wearing armor and using a shield, both armor check penalties apply.